kondecke/Interactive-Scheduler--Capstone-/README.md

 # Interactive-Scheduler--Capstone-

+/*
+This is the backend for the Flash Friends Application using Django REST framework to interact with React frontend application.
+The application allows users to create an account, login, create groups, events, and send messages.
 This file will describe how to download files and run the backend server and frontend server which is located at https://github.com/kmill227/InteractiveSchedulerFrontend.